evanwill/_drafts/_notes/linux-intro.md

 This means you can download an ISO, burn it to a USB stick, and then boot up into the desktop without actually installing or changing your hard drive!
 Give it a try, with these [instructions](https://evanwill.github.io/_drafts/notes/burn-iso.html).

-Or you can install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on a computer to try out any distro in a disposable virtual machine.
+> Alternatively, you can install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on a computer to try out any distro in a disposable virtual machine.
-The performance will be very limited, but it is an easy way to test something out or see what the install process looks like.
+> The performance will be very limited, but it is an easy way to test something out or see what the install process looks like.

 Once you try it out, install it!
 Most installers are graphical and friendly.